TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Privacy Policy.md

 This policy applies to customer information we collect in the United States and Puerto Rico at Sam's Club retail stores and through our websites.

-Sam's Club has specific Notices of Privacy Practices for its personal information practices relating to the Pharmacy and Vision Center operations in our retail stores.
-These Notices are available at each Pharmacy and Optical Center.
+Sam's Club has a specific Notice of Privacy Practices for its personal information practices relating to our operations in our retail stores.
+This Notice is available at each Pharmacy and Optical Center.

 Information we collect: